Deploy a Neo4j Causal Cluster on GCP Marketplace

 /etc/neo4j/neo4j.conffile, which is overwritten with template substitutions at every startup.
 The template allows you configure aspects of the cluster with VM metadata (see the "Custom Metadata" on any of your launched VMs for examples).
 The template’s behavior and layout matches the usual

-- Visit the Neo4j Operations Manual for information on how configure all aspects of your cluster
+Visit the Neo4j Operations Manual for information on how to configure all aspects of your cluster

 Terminating the Deployment